dbrugne/donut/README.md

 **Improvment**
 - [ ] Changing username on site shoud change it in chat interface (= Redis cache, form invalidate cache, how to send a message between www and ws without queue system)
 - Avoid disconnected message transmission
-- [ ] Search engine: remove profile (ping/pong) button if user not online
+- [ ] Search engine: remove profile button if user not online (info in user:profile)
 - [ ] Onetoone: on focus trigger a (ping/pong) to ask for connectivity and block message posting
+- [ ] Persist user.onetones here for both users message
+- [ ] OR : reintroduce onetoone for room => open+message join room, disconnect leave+room, room expire on last user in

 ## Next releases